mmhaashir/MachineLearning/5. Linear Regression/README.md

 ## Key Concepts

-**- Dependent and Independent Variables:** In linear regression, you have a dependent variable (also known as the response variable) that you're trying to predict based on one or more independent variables (predictors, features).
+- **Dependent and Independent Variables:** In linear regression, you have a dependent variable (also known as the response variable) that you're trying to predict based on one or more independent variables (predictors, features).

-**- Simple Linear Regression:** In a simple linear regression, there's only one independent variable.
+- **Simple Linear Regression:** In a simple linear regression, there's only one independent variable.
 The relationship between the variables is modeled as a straight line equation: y = mx + b, where y is the dependent variable, x is the independent variable, m is the slope, and b is the intercept.

-**- Multiple Linear Regression:** When there are multiple independent variables, the equation becomes y = b0 + b1x1 + b2x2 + ... + bnxn, where b0 is the intercept, b1, b2, ..., bn are the coefficients of the respective independent variables.
+- **Multiple Linear Regression:** When there are multiple independent variables, the equation becomes y = b0 + b1x1 + b2x2 + ... + bnxn, where b0 is the intercept, b1, b2, ..., bn are the coefficients of the respective independent variables.

-**- Residuals:** Residuals are the differences between the predicted values and the actual observed values.
+- **Residuals:** Residuals are the differences between the predicted values and the actual observed values.
 The goal of linear regression is to minimize these residuals.

 ## Steps to Perform Linear Regression